What is a DOT inspection?

 Coincidentally, if you’re a repair ship looking around for extra work, think about obtaining the necessary certifications to provide annual DOT inspections.
 This isn’t just another potential stream of income; it also makes you a more valuable partner for your customers.
 You’ll be saving them a lot of time and money they might otherwise pour into correcting DOT violations.
 You can even track upcoming annual DOT inspections in Fullbay!

-We hope you’ve enjoyed this little primer on DOT inspections and how to prepare for them.
-If you’ll excuse us, we’re going to get back to counting out the red candies.
+We hope you’ve enjoyed this little primer on DOT inspections, how to prepare for them, and how Fullbay can help you score a little extra business.
+Now, if you’ll excuse us, we’re going to get back to counting out the red candies.